hxj5/xcltk/README.md

 [![](https://img.shields.io/github/license/hxj5/xcltk)][licence]

-[XClone][XClone repo] is a statistical method to detect haplotype-aware copy number variations (CNVs) and reconstruct tumour clonal substructure from scRNA-seq data, by integrating the expression levels (read depth ratio; RDR signals) and the allelic balance (B-allele frequency; BAF signals).
+[XClone][XClone repo] is a statistical method to detect allele- and haplotype-specific copy number variations (CNVs) and reconstruct tumour clonal substructure from scRNA-seq data, by integrating the expression levels (read depth ratio; RDR signals) and the allelic balance (B-allele frequency; BAF signals).
 It takes three matrices as input: the allele-specific *AD* and *DP* matrices